Roo7K1d/D0x-K1t-v2/README.md

 Using this data, the tester will be able to effectively understand their target, which is a critical point in the attacker's kill chain.
 D0xing is usually deemed malicious and black-hat in nature.
 However, with the D0x module, we aim to help security researchers gain momentum when conducting in-the-field pentesting.

 The D0x module does come with several features, improved upon based off of the prior revision.

-* Secure database support, with delete and export (as `.csv`) options

-#### GeoIP Module

-When working with metadata, IP addresses often pop up as a point-of-interest.
-Using Maxmind and Google Map's APIs, the GeoIP module aims to collect geolocation information on public IP addresses, in order to gather data on physical location during the reconaissance stage of the killchain.

-* Google Maps support for accurate GeoIP visualization
-* API endpoint support for command-liners or developers.

-### DNS Enumeration Module

-Targets, whether it be a company or a person, may utilize domains in order to display web content.
-Domains, especially those that are not properly configured, give penetration testers great opportunity to gather sensitive information in the form of metadata, whether it be an address from a WHOIS lookup, or nameservers.

 ---